kghamilton89/love-in-the-fog-of-the-future/english/english-text.md

 "An additional analysis of the state of your body indicates increased nervousness, exceeding all the limits set in our time.
 The reason for this is your excessive puberty.
 If you do not voluntarily agree to marry, the Council of the World Mind will be forced to isolate you from the rest of humanity, bearing in mind your psychological imbalance.
 In The Name Of The Public Good!
 Answer me!"

-By nature, Geri was not, in fact, a pessimist, but such an unexpected conclusion of the verdict exceeded his most optimistic hopes.
+By nature, Jerry was not, in fact, a pessimist, but such an unexpected conclusion of the verdict exceeded his most optimistic hopes.
 In a fit of grateful delight, he jumped to his feet and, stretching out his arms, exclaimed:

 "You make me the happiest of people!
 Oh, dear Doni, how good it will be for us!"